roost-io/spring-boot-examples/README_ROOST-GPT.md

 # Spring Boot Examples
-The Spring Boot Examples repository is dedicated to unit testing Java code.
-This project emphasizes the importance of robust unit testing practices within a Spring framework environment.
-Here, we focus solely on the unit testing aspect of the application.
+The Spring Boot Examples is a github repository serves as a sample project designed to illustrate the process of using RoostGPT (an AI-powered tool) which streamlines the mechanism of creating test cases, enabling developers to improve code quality and accelerate development workflows.

 ## Overview
 The Spring Boot Examples demonstrates the significance of thorough unit testing in Java projects, particularly within the Spring framework.
 By prioritizing unit tests, this project aims to ensure the reliability and correctness of the implemented functionalities.